matrix-org/matrix-appservice-bridge/docs/platforms.md

 Bridge projects will always support the **Active LTS** release and the **Current** release of Node.JS.
 When a Node.JS version falls from Active to Maintenance, we will migrate projects to the next Active release over time.

+For users who are on distributions packaging only Maintenance versions of Node.JS, we'd suggest either using Docker or an alternative Node.JS source.

-At time of writing (July 2022) we support 16.X and 18.X as they are the Active and Current releases of Node.
+At time of writing (July 2022) we support 16.X and 18.X as they are the Active and Current releases of Node.JS.

 Bridge projects do not support odd-versioned Node.JS releases, as these are short lived non-LTS versions and are difficult to support since they have a 6 month shelf life.